tanim0la/huff-add-huff/README.md

 ### Quickstart

-1. Clone this repo or use template
+1. Clone this repo or use template.

 Click "Use this template" on [GitHub](https://github.com/huff-language/huff-project-template) to create a new repository with this repo as the initial state.